Israel carriers may soon fly to Turkey under new aviation deal | Business

 It said that the deal stemmed from "constructive negotiations in recent weeks and constitutes an important milestone in advancing bilateral relations."
 Earlier this week, Israel said it would reopen its economic and trade office in Turkey after both governments expelled ambassadors in 2018 while often trading barbs over the Israeli-Palestinian conflict.

 Flag carrier El Al Israel Airlines had long complained to government officials that this was discriminatory towards Israeli airlines.
-"This is very good news," said an El Al spokesperson.
-"We have an intention to fly to commercial flights to Istanbul."
+"This is very good news," said an El Al spokesman.
+"We have an intention to fly commercial flights to Istanbul."

+He added that El Al unit Sun D'or will likely fly to leisure destinations popular with Israelis such as Antalya.
+Israeli airline Arkia, which used to fly to Turkey destinations such as Antalya, Istanbul and Dalaman, also welcomed the effort.

 Turkish Airways is the third largest airline operating in Israel, with a 7% market share at Ben-Gurion Airport near Tel Aviv over the first half of 2022, according to the Israel Airports Authority.
 El Al's share has slipped to 22% from 29% a year ago.
 Turkey's Pegasus is 6th with a 4% market share.

 A spokesperson for smaller Israeli carrier Israir said there was no news yet on flights to Turkey.
 Rival Arkia did not immediately respond to a request for comment.
-(Writing by Dan Williams and Steven Scheer, editing by David Evans)
+(Writing by Dan Williams and Steven Scheer, editing by David Evans, Alexandra Hudson)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)